DynamoDB Schema Reviews

 - I design or review your schema.
 PK/SK structure, GSI strategy, ElectroDB entity definitions, and a written analysis explaining every design decision.

-No calls required.
-Fully async.
 You get a document you can hand to your team and build from.

 Three tiers